acts-project/detray/README.md

 Detray is part of the [ACTS project](https://github.com/acts-project/acts) (R&D line for parallelization).

-This is a C++20 header-only library providing a GPU-friendly tracking detector description using different [linear algebra](https://github.com/acts-project/algebra-plugins) libraries.
+This is a modern, C++20 header-only library providing a GPU-friendly tracking detector description using different [linear algebra](https://github.com/acts-project/algebra-plugins) libraries.
 It follows the navigation and propagation concept of ACTS, implementing a geometry using a flat memory layout and no abstract interfaces (virtual functions).
 A detray detector can therefore be constructed on the host and copied to an accelerator device in a straight-forward way.

 With the geometry description comes a fully featured, GPU-ready track state propagation implementation in inhomogeneous magnetic fields (vector field description using [covfie](https://github.com/acts-project/covfie)), with track parameter covariance transport including material interactions.